On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep Operator-based Power Grid Simulators: Data and code availability

-\textit{Operator learning.} In the seminal paper~\cite{lu2021learning}, Lu~\etal designed based on the universal approximation theorem for nonlinear operators~\cite{chen1995universal} a Deep Operator Network~(DeepONet) framework, which can learn nonlinear operators (\ie mappings between infinite-dimensional spaces).
-Compared to traditional neural networks, the proposed DeepONet learns with streams of scattered data and exhibits minor generalization errors, as demonstrated in applications such as control systems~\cite{li2022learning}, power systems~\cite{moya2022deeponet}, or multi-physics problems~\cite{cai2021deepm}.
+\textit{Operator learning.} In their seminal paper~\cite{lu2021learning}, Lu~\etal designed a Deep Operator Network~(DeepONet) framework based on the universal approximation theorem for nonlinear operators~\cite{chen1995universal}.
+This framework can learn nonlinear operators, which are mappings between infinite-dimensional spaces.
+Compared to traditional neural networks, DeepONet learns with streams of scattered data and exhibits minor generalization errors.
+The effectiveness of DeepONet has been demonstrated in various applications, such as control systems~\cite{li2022learning}, power systems~\cite{moya2022deeponet}, and multi-physics problems~\cite{cai2021deepm}.
 Extensions to the original DeepONet framework have enabled dealing with stiff dynamics~\cite{wang2021long} and discontinuities~\cite{lanthaler2022error}, incorporating physics-informed training~\cite{wang2021long}, and quantifying uncertainty~\cite{moya2022deeponet,lin2021accelerated,yang2022scalable}.
-Thus, in this paper, we adopt an operator learning framework to design an efficient and effective deep operator network, which learns the solution operator of power grid dynamic components (\eg SGs) interacting with the rest of a power grid (\eg represented via a numerical simulator).
+Thus, in this paper, we adopt an operator learning framework to approximate the solution operator of power grid dynamic components, such as synchronous generators (SGs), that interact with the rest of the power grid or a numerical simulator.